xiewu/stagehand/README.md

 	<a href="https://trendshift.io/repositories/12122" target="_blank"><img src="https://trendshift.io/api/badge/repositories/12122" alt="browserbase%2Fstagehand | Trendshift" style="width: 250px; height: 55px;" width="250" height="55"/></a>
 </p>

+# Stagehand is production-ready
 Most existing browser automation tools either require you to write low-level code in a framework like Playwright, or use high-level agents that are not yet ready for production.

-**Stagehand lets you choose what to write in code, and what to write in natural language.**
+Stagehand lets you choose what to write in code, and what to write in natural language.

 <div align="center">
   <div style="max-width:300px;">